leeluolee/stateman/document/API_v0.1-en.md

-For nested states, every sub-states append their urls to their parent's url , then the __captured url__ is generated. for example.
-The captured url of `app.contact.detail` is the combination of  `app`,`app.contact` and `app.contact.detail`
+When using url routing together with nested states the default behavior is for child states to append their url to the urls of each of its parent states. for example.
+The routing url of `app.contact.detail` is the combination of  `app`,`app.contact` and `app.contact.detail`